scrawlings/TakTrainer/README.md

 ## To Do

+  * players can only play from the remaining pieces (validation rule)
+  * game termination conditions
+    * all tiles played: count flats
+    * road
   * pregenerate all partitions and look them up rather than calculating them
+  * play human v human on the command line
   * play a whole PTN file move by move
   * command line play against robot
   * play bot vs bot and output script
-  * track played pieces
   * determine played pieces from loaded board
   * reverse first moves
-  * game termination conditions
-    * all tiles played: count flats
-    * road
   * score: board size plus unplayed

 ## Also To Do